adilsond/DevOps_Test_Case/README.md

 # License

-It is licensed under Apache License 2.0 you can check a copy of the license in this git repository or see the footnote below.
+It is licensed under Apache License 2.0.
+You can check a copy of the license in this git repository or see the footnote below.

 Copyright 2018 Adilson dos Santos Dantas